Tawe/personal-blog/content/artumin/The Storm and the Ledger - An Examination of Trust.md

 ---
-title: 'The Storm and the Ledger - An Examination of Trust'
+title: The Storm and the Ledger - An Examination of Trust
 date: 2025-05-17
 type: story
 excerpt: Storms test a leader's resolve.
 Experience vs. potential in this fantasy